Geocaching on FWC Lands

 Permit Application Instructions

-- This will take you to a login screen.
+- The link under the "Apply for Permit" section of this page will take you to a login screen.
 If you have not applied for a Fish and Wildlife Commission permit before click on "Register".
 Enter the requested information on the registration screen and click Create Account to create your username and password.

 - You will be redirected back to the login screen.
 Enter your username and password and click Login.